osa-computer-society/osa-epic-cool-thing/README.md

 - If you are new to Git, we strongly recommend going through the `Beginner`, `Getting Started`, and `Collaborating` sections of the phenomenal [Atlassian Git tutorial](https://www.atlassian.com/git/tutorials/what-is-version-control).
 Note that we will be using GitHub instead of Bitbucket.
 We will be using the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) in this project to manage branches and releases.

+- If you are new to Godot, we strongly recommend the [Godot tutorial](https://docs.godotengine.org/en/latest/getting_started/introduction/index.html).
+It's a fantastic guide to getting started with the game engine.

 - On a Mac, to open Godot, you may need to go to the `Applications` folder, right click `Godot`, and then click `Open`.

 Join the @osa-computer-society/osa-epic-cool-thing team to get access to this repository.
 Clone this repository.